Evidence review

 The non-diabetic metabolic signal: real but limited

 Microdosing advocates sometimes point to "metabolic" benefits in people who aren't diabetic or obese.
 There is a kernel of real science here, but it's small.
 In a study of non-diabetic, morbidly obese patients, the GLP-1 receptor agonist exenatide improved hepatic, adipose, and whole-body insulin sensitivity 10.
 That's a genuine signal that GLP-1 pathways can influence metabolism beyond diabetes.
 But note the limits: it was a small study, it used exenatide (not semaglutide or tirzepatide), and beta-cell function and lipolysis were unchanged.
 It is a long way from "a microdose optimizes your metabolism."
 Treat it as a hypothesis-generating signal, not a proven benefit.
+We pull apart the broader "metabolic optimization" and anti-aging claims in GLP-1 microdosing for metabolic optimization and longevity, and the specific anti-inflammatory pitch in microdosing GLP-1 for inflammation and longevity.

 Safety is not a free pass